Lucodivo/Eccohedra/README.md

 	- Rendering technique: Traditional rasterization
 	- Slowly rotating cube that displays itself on itself indefinitely
 	- Scroll/Flick horizontally to rotate cube about the up-axis
-	- Scroll vertically to move towards or away from the cube
+	- Scroll vertically or pinch to move towards or away from the cube
 	- Tap to rapidly change background color

 - Infinite Capsules Scene